-Problem With little and irregular revenue streams makers spaces and communities of independent producers are not able to remunerate the voluntary work required to run Solution A reward system that allows makers spaces and communities of independent producers to reward each other for contributions in terms of work, skills or materials Cf. Candyes in 7.4.2 Ual Pro Dev com loya sust rew inte que be position relop munity lty and ainability by arding rnal tributions Unfair Aduantage D-CENT is free to use Close collaboration with Ouishare, WeMake and Macao User Segment Ouishare WeMake Macao Made In Kallio spaces and communities of independent producers are not able to remunerate the voluntary work independent producers to reward each other for contributions in terms of work, skills or materials Cf. Candyes in 7.4.2 Key Metrics Level of subscription, use and uptake Expansion of reward-types Dev com loya sust rew inte com Hig Col A " can ma spo col relop munity Ity and ainability by arding rnal use Close collaboration with Ouishare, WeMake and Macao Channels Digital wallets WeMake Macao Made In Kallio Free to use, open sou Free to use, open source Self-sustaining
+Problem With little and irregular revenue streams makers spaces and communities of independent producers are not able to remunerate the voluntary work required to run Solution A reward system that allows makers spaces and communities of independent producers to reward each other for contributions in terms of work, skills or materials Cf. Candyes in 7.4.2 Ual Pro Dev com loya sust rew inte com tributions Unfair Aduantage D-CENT is free to use Close collaboration with Ouishare, WeMake and Macao User Segment Ouishare WeMake Macao Made In Kallio producers are not able to remunerate the voluntary work required to run and sustain their spaces Existing alternatives Ven (ven.vc) terms of work, skills or materials Cf. Candyes in 7.4.2 Key Metrics Level of subscription, use and uptake Expansion of reward-types loya sust rew inte con Hig COI A " can ma spo coi Ity and aainability by arding rnal tributions h-leuel hcept fnectar rd" for lkers aces of mmunities producers WeMake and Macao Channels Digital wallets Made In Kallio Cost structure Free to use, open sou Cost structure Revenue stream Free to use, open source Self-sustaining